alicefr/kubevirt-debug/privileged-node-pod/README.md

 With privileged pods, you may access devices in `/dev`, utilize host namespaces and ptrace processes that are running on the node, and use the `hostPath` volume to mount nodes directly in the container.

-A quick way to verify if you are allowed to create privileged pods is to create a privileged pod with the `--dry-run=server` option, like:
+A quick way to verify if you are allowed to create privileged pods is to create a sample pod with the `--dry-run=server` option, like:

 ```bash
 $ kubectl apply -f debug-pod.ymal --dry-run=server